google/applied-machine-learning-intensive/acs/ac1/_sources/projects/module_c.rst

      - **NA / Not Present**

    * - **Dataset (2)**
-     - Report states why the dataset was chosen.
+     - The report contains a sufficiently in-depth discussion as to why the dataset was chosen.
-     -
+     - The report contains a discussion as to why the dataset was chosen, but it lacks details.
      -
-     - Report does not state why dataset was chosen.
+     - The report does not state why dataset was chosen.

    * - **Data Cleaning (8)**
      - All missing/unclean data is found and accounted for in a way that makes